 Abigail Eaton is a sustainable fashion design consultant, who works with clients worldwide designing, supporting and building strategies within independent fashion brands.
 Creating sustainable solutions throughout their business.

-Abigail Eaton, born in Plymouth, Devon in 1980, is a sustainable fashion design consultant.
+Abigail Eaton, born in Devon, is a sustainable fashion design consultant.
 She is currently based in London.

 Watching her mother sewing and creating her childhood clothes.
 She grew up always drawing and creating, moving onto designing clothes at age 11.
 Experimentation was a key part of play and she always looked for new ways to use materials.
 From aluminium cans, to create a chain mail dress.
 To layering waxed newspapers and combining with 2nd hand denim.
 Then using wire in knitwear and pleating to create abstract shapes.